April Thompson – Vice President of Student Life and Dean of Students

 - Clean and disinfect frequently touched objects and surfaces.
 This includes your cell phone.

 Signs and symptoms of coronavirus and influenza are very similar.
 If you are running a high fever and have a mild-to-severe respiratory illness, with a cough, sore throat, and/or difficulty breathing, please call Winslow Health Center at (814) 332-4355 to set up an appointment to be seen by a physician or nurse practitioner as soon as possible.
+We are in close communication with the Meadville Medical Center, who is able to support us if any cases are identified.

 For more information, please visit the CDC’s COVID-19 website.